GO: The Great Outdoors Multimodal Dataset: Dataset Descriptions

 \subsection{Sensor Setup}

-We used a Clearpath Warthog mobile robot as our platform to gather data.
-The onboard sensor suite includes: \begin{itemize} \item 1 \(\times\) Ouster OS1 LiDAR: 64 Channels, 2048 horizontal resolution, 10 Hz, 45\(^{\circ}\) vertical field of view; \item 1 \(\times\) RGB Camera: FLIR Blackfly S, Rear-mounted, running at 30 Hz; \item 1 \(\times\) Stereo Camera: FLIR Blackfly S, Front-facing stereo configuration, 30 Hz; \item 1 \(\times\) Thermal Camera: FLIR Boson 640, operating at 60 Hz; \item 1 \(\times\) Inertial Navigation System (IMU/GPS): MicroStrain 3DM-GX5-AHRS, provides 200 Hz IMU data; \item 2D mmWave Radar: The Navtech CTS350-X functions at 4 Hz, offering $360^{\circ}$ azimuth coverage with a $0.9^{\circ}$ sampling interval, and has a range capacity of 270 meters along with 400 input rotations per cycle \item RTK GPS: The Sparkfun RTK Facet provides a maximum accuracy of 1.4 cm and operates at a frequency of 4 Hz. \end{itemize}
+We used a Clearpath Warthog mobile robot as our platform (see Fig. \ref{fig:sensor}) to gather data (see Fig. \ref{fig:data_showcase}).
+The onboard sensor suite includes: \begin{enumerate} \item 1 \(\times\) Ouster OS1 LiDAR: 64 Channels, 2048 horizontal resolution, 10 Hz, 45\(^{\circ}\) vertical field of view; \item 1 \(\times\) RGB Camera: FLIR Blackfly S, Rear-mounted, running at 30 Hz; \item 1 \(\times\) Stereo Camera: FLIR Blackfly S, Front-facing stereo configuration, 30 Hz; \item 1 \(\times\) Thermal Camera: FLIR Boson 640, operating at 60 Hz; \item 1 \(\times\) Inertial Navigation System (IMU/GPS): MicroStrain 3DM-GX5-AHRS, provides 200 Hz IMU data; \item 2D mmWave Radar: The Navtech CTS350-X functions at 4 Hz, offering $360^{\circ}$ azimuth coverage with a $0.9^{\circ}$ sampling interval, and has a range capacity of 270 meters along with 400 input rotations per cycle; \item RTK GPS: The Sparkfun RTK Facet provides a maximum accuracy of 1.4 cm and operates at a frequency of 4 Hz, utilizing a subscription-based NTRIP service for RTCM corrections. \end{enumerate}